How Do Dogs Age? 10 Signs Your Dog Is Getting Older

 Photo by Chewy

-Just like us, dogs change as they get older.
-And while some signs of aging are easy to spot, others might catch pet parents by surprise.
+Like us, dogs change as they get older.
+And while some signs of aging in dogs are easy to spot, others might catch you by surprise.

 Understanding what’s normal can help you better support your senior dog’s health and comfort.
 From graying muzzles to changing sleep patterns, here are 10 common signs your dog is aging, plus tips for helping them feel their best in their golden years.